Mobile Barcode Technology Improves Marketing for Brands

 The idea of using camera phones to scan barcodes was not new to the Japanese.
 For years, QR Codes (essentially the same as 2d barcodes) were deployed in Japan’s auto industry logistically to monitor auto parts.
 3G networks, although not necessary for effective scanning of barcodes by mobile phones, helped optimize their use, making Japan the technology leader.

-Mobile barcode technology, while challenging at that time, resolved in simpler applications, such as capturing a URL with the phone’s camera to access Web content tied to marketing campaigns.
+Mobile barcode technology, while challenging at that time, resolved in simpler applications, such as capturing an URL with the phone’s camera to access Web content tied to marketing campaigns.
 3GVision’s technology, embedded into mobile handsets, captures barcodes found in newspapers, magazines, books, business cards–virtually anywhere and everywhere.
 2D barcodes, according to Lev, are even capable of sending SMS messages captured by a mobile phone.

 Applications for brands to better communicate with customers and capture demographic information are unlimited.
-By offering informational content or prizes, mobile users are encouraged to snap a picture, which automatically delivers the requested information, coupon or other incentive.
+By offering informational content or prizes, mobile users are encouraged to snap a picture, which automatically delivers the requested information, coupon or another incentive.

 Pepsi, for example, put barcodes on its soft drinks to persuade its customers to interact with the company, leading to closer relationships between the Pepsi brand and customers.
 Many companies use bar codes on business cards to drive traffic to landing pages improving conversions.
 Barcodes are also useful in document scanning or reading business cards.

-Despite the privacy concerns, market researchers, including those with mobile carriers, can take advantage of mobile barcode technology to capture essential marketing data about customer behavior, location and product preferences, improving target marketing and advertising campaigns.
+Despite the privacy concerns, market researchers, including those with mobile carriers, can take advantage of mobile barcode technology to capture essential marketing data about customer behavior, location, and product preferences, improving target marketing and advertising campaigns.

 Yossi Lev candidly discusses the need for barcode technology companies, publishers, brands, retailers, service providers and handset manufacturers to adopt industry standards.
 Otherwise, brands and other advertisers are reluctant to mount mobile marketing programs incorporating the technology.